vwvats/scenic-forests/README.md

-# scenic-forests
+# Scenic Forests
-a responsive two page website for a cabin rental company
+A simple and responsive two page website for a cabin rental company.

+## Objectives
+My objectives for making this project is to achieve proficiency in the following skills:
+- CSS Grid
+- CSS Layout
+- Responsive Web Design
+- Principles of UX Design